 As Professor Vernon Heywood, who has written the report's foreword, says; 'It is disturbing that the lack of data is still a limiting factor in achieving conservation goals.
 This report is all the more welcome in helping address one of the most serious gaps in our knowledge - how many European plant species are threatened?'

 Threatened European plants Centaurea pontica, Crocus hadriaticus subsp. hadriaticus and Campanula andrewsii subsp. andrewsii

-Target 8 of the GSPC calls for 60% of threatened plants in ex situ collections and 10% of them in recovery programmes by 2010.
+Target 8 of the GSPC calls for 75% of threatened plants in ex situ collections and 20% of them available for recovery and restoration programmes by 2020.
 Since there is no European Red List of Plants, there has previously been no means to measure progress towards this target.
-Now we have this list, it gives us some means to prioritise actions and ensure the 60% target is met by 2010.
+Now we have this list, it gives us some means to prioritise actions and ensure the 75% target is met by 2020.

 or order your own copy for £10 each via Amazon by clicking here.